laminlabs/lamin-blog/docs/perturbench.md

 While the situation has been improving in recent years through efforts like PerturBench[^wu25], published scRNA-seq-based models have often been evaluated on inconsistent benchmarks, making it hard to know what works and going counter the fact that machine learning breakthroughs need well-curated datasets and well-defined tasks.
 PerturBench is one of several efforts in the field and was preceded by an [Open Problems benchmark](https://openproblems.bio/benchmarks/perturbation_prediction), published at NeurIPS 2024[^szalata24].
 Another recent example for a similar benchmarking effort is last year's [Arc Virtual Cell Challenge](https://virtualcellchallenge.org/).
 For a video introduction to PerturBench, you can watch the following episode of Valence Labs' MultiOmics Reading Group: [youtu.be/5M0HWIjmEhQ](https://youtu.be/5M0HWIjmEhQ).

-The NeurIPS PerturBench submission hosts the six processed benchmarking datasets on [Hugging Face](https://huggingface.co/datasets/altoslabs/perturbench).
-These files however don't reveal how the processing was done, what changed between versions, and how the train/val/test splits relate to the processed data, impacting model training and evaluation.
+The NeurIPS PerturBench submission hosts its six curated benchmarking datasets on [Hugging Face](https://huggingface.co/datasets/altoslabs/perturbench).
+These files however don't reveal how the curation was done.

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/RuJnsLkk9Bd7IRx90000.png" width="700" style="padding: 0;">
 </div>

-To make data lineage easy to browse and understand, we re-ran all curation steps with `ln.track()`, logging runs and artifacts to the [`altoslabs/perturbench`](https://lamin.ai/altoslabs/perturbench) database.
-You can explore dataset lineage by clicking on the link in the "Lineage" column of the following table.
+To make data lineage easy to browse and understand, we re-ran all curation steps with `ln.track()` added to the source code.
+You can explore the result by clicking on the link in the "Lineage" column of the following table.

 | Reference                   | Perturbation | Number of cells | Dataset + lineage (click the image to explore)                                                                                                                                                            |
 | --------------------------- | ------------ | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |